nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The *ui.println(output)* method prints output to the console.
 Default output messages are stored as static String constants in the `Messages` class, while commonly used output messages are made methods by themselves. *ui.printGreeting()* is one such method and is called to display the welcome message to the user.

-### 3.3 Logic component
+### 3.3 Logic Component

 ![LogicComponent.png](./diagrams/LogicComponent.png)<br>
 <p align="center">Figure 2.
 Logic Component of Connoisseur</p>

 As show in Figure 2, the Logic component of Connoisseur consists of the classes `Parser` and `Commands`.
-It is instantiated in the connoisseur() method and serves to translate user input into commands which are recognised by the application.
+It is instantiated in the connoisseur() method and serves to translate user input into `Commands` which are recognised by the application.

 The *determineCommand()* method of the `Parser` class deciphers the command word of the input, calling the respective command's method in `Commands`.

 Each method in `Commands` will then check the arguments provided with the commands to make sure that they are valid, before executing the command in `Storage`, `ReviewList` or `RecommendationList`.

-### 3.4 Model component
+### 3.4 Model Component

 ![ModelComponent.png](./diagrams/ModelComponent.png)<br>
 <p align="center">Figure 3.
 Model Component of Connoisseur</p>